Link to your media artifact(s) giving background on the issue:

 Describe your research process — indicate who you talked to (including but not limited to consultants), what you read, what your thinking was, how it changed over time, and how your consultants changed your thinking.
 This description of your research process definitely could include “dead ends,” or ideas you had that didn’t ultimately bear fruit.
 In short, we want to know what you did and how it led to your legislation, and we also want you to give us a window into your thought process.

 Our research progress was shaped and inspired by our consultants.
-After taking a bunch of time researching what problem we wanted to work on improving, we ended up deciding on providing food for those on need after speaking to William Long, a worker at Little Caesars Arena.
-We planned on interviewing many people who struggle with a variety of issues, but after our first interview with William, we knew for sure we wanted to work on the problem of food.
-William’s story and struggle truly hit home with us and gave us motivation and ambition to do anything in our power to help those struggling with problems like William.
-After researching statistics we found possible that our problem could be fixed in a relatively cheap manner compared to many other global issues.
-We went on scholarly articles and found statistics regarding hunger rate, starvation rate, approximations of the money needed to solve this issue completely, in addition to way more alarming and helpful statistics.
-Our thinking has continued to stay positive throughout our findings and possible solutions that have yet to hit a “dead end”.
-The problem of feeding a hungry child clearly only impacts the lower class, so we were thinking of a solution that only impacts the lower class who needs this help.
-Our final thought came as we were just brainstorming ideas in a room together working on our proposal.
-We came up with a tax deduction on the purchase of food for families that make under a certain amount of money per year per family member they need to feed.
-The exact number of money made we are still looking into, but may leave up to the legislature to decide.
-We so far have found tiny flaws in this, but nothing that discourages us from the proposal.
-We feel great about it as it is and are excited to see how it progresses.
-We will continue to interview people and do more research.
+After carefully considering what problem we wanted to work on solving, we decided to focus on how to provide food for those in need after speaking to William Long, a worker at Little Caesars Arena.
+We had planned on interviewing many people who struggle with a variety of issues, but after our first interview with William, we knew we wanted to work on the problem of access to healthy food for people who live above the federal poverty line but still struggle to provide adequately for their families.
+William’s story and struggle truly hit home with us, gave us motivation, and inspired us to do anything in our power to help people like William.
+After researching hunger and poverty statistics, we believed it possible that our problem could be fixed in a relatively cheap manner compared to many other global issues.
+We read scholarly articles and found statistics regarding hunger rate, starvation rate, approximations of the money needed to solve this issue completely, in addition to way more alarming and helpful statistics.
+Our research revealed that it would cost approximately $680 million to completely eradicate hunger problems in Michigan.
+Comparatively, the damage done in Northern California by wildfires is predicted to cost $3 billion to clear.
+While wildfires do damage like this on a yearly basis, fixing hunger in Michigan could be done permanently for less than a quarter of what it would cost for California to address climate change responsibly.
+We have remained positive throughout our research process, and the possible solutions we have created have yet to hit a “dead end”.
+Since federal programs already exist to aid families who live at or below the federal poverty line, and since it is not only families who live in poverty that struggle to feed themselves, we have decided to propose legislation that will address the families who fall in between complete self-sufficiency and consistently needing government aid.
+Our final thought came as we were brainstorming ideas and working on our proposal.
+We came up with the idea of eliminating taxes on food purchases for families that make under a certain amount of money per year per family member they need to feed.
+We have not determined what the appropriate income level is for this program, and intend to leave that for the legislature to decide.
+So far, we have identified minor counterarguments, but nothing significant enough to discourage us from pursuing this proposal.

 Please delineate--in detail--who made what contributions to the process and to the finished proposal?
 Who took on which responsibilities in researching ideas, drafting language, etc.?

-Throughout the process, we decided it would be best if we would be together every step of the way, especially when we interviewed William for our POV and met with/discussed the three consultants we had we who all know about the topic we were researching about.
-Together, whether through facetime or meeting in person, we conducted research and would individually brainstorm more ideas and would share them with each other frequently throughout the week.
-When one of us came up with a solution idea or anything more to look into, we made sure that each of us would play devil’s advocate and try to be looking at the idea from another point of view.
-It was very important to do that and we have been successful thus far.
-For example, Tyler thought of an idea such as all elementary schools should provide a mandatory healthy breakfast and lunch to all students so they would get proper nutrition.
-We then, together, did more research on the topic and found that it wasn’t feasible because there are food allergies, some students bring in their own lunch, and there wouldn’t be funding possible to make this solution work.
-Overall, we are both very proud of the contributions we have made so far and are looking forward to making stronger improvements to our proposal and hopefully presenting in Lansing at the end of April.FORMAL PROPOSAL
+Throughout the process, we decided it would be best if we could be together every step of the way, especially when we interviewed William for our POV statement and met with the three consultants.
+Together, whether through FaceTime or in-person meetings, we conducted research and shared ideas that we had individually brainstormed since our last meeting.
+When one of us came up with a solution or idea, we made sure the other would play the devil’s advocate and argue the idea from another point of view.
+It was very important for us to do that and we have been successful thus far.
+For example, Tyler thought of an idea in which all elementary schools would provide a mandatory healthy breakfast and lunch to all students so they would get proper nutrition.
+We then, together, did more research on the topic and found that it was not feasible for three reasons: individual food allergies, students who choose to bring their own lunch, and a general lack of funding for such a program.
+Overall, we are both very proud of the contributions we have made, and we are looking forward to hopefully presenting in Lansing at the end of April.FORMAL PROPOSAL

 The sections below should comprise your final proposal language, submitted for consideration by your peers and potential inclusion in the MSC Platform.Preambulatory clauses